0xLuC4r10/minkin-tricho/README.md

 # minkin-tricho
-A project for Hacktober fest
+A project for Hacktober fest.
+True repo.